‘Multiple’ credit card skimming devices found at New Kent gas station

 So, what can locals do?
 Keep an eye out for the security tape on pumps, pay inside, or use cash, authorities suggest.
 Also, there are new payment methods: some gas stations offer Apple Pay or one-touch card transactions.

-As Monday afternoon, Sheriff McLaughlin said there was no suspect information to pass along.
-Deputies are hoping security footage can help track them down and face the consequences, however.
+As of Monday afternoon, Sheriff McLaughlin said there was no suspect information to pass along.
+Deputies are hoping security footage can help track them down so they can face the consequences.

 “It could be local charges,” Sheriff McLaughlin said.
 “More likely there would be federal charges placed because of the interstate commerce use or the individual’s credit information outside of the Commonwealth of Virginia.”

-Michael Amory says his nephew was hit, turning a nightmare into reality for drivers in New Kent County.
+Michael Amory said his nephew was hit, turning a nightmare into reality for drivers in New Kent County.

 “He was just like, ‘I’m having some crazy activities going on in my account.’
 And I was like, ‘well, the gas station up there where we get diesel all the time, they said they found skimmers on the pumps,'” Amory said.